matu6968/originui-device-request-bot/README.md

 > - Some experience with editing files

 ## Instructions on setting up the bot
+1. Install the needed stuff on your target by typing ```bash pip3 install discord dsc-py```
-1. If you haven't made a bot, create one in the [Discord Developer Portal](https://discord.com/developers/applications)
+2. If you haven't made a bot, create one in the [Discord Developer Portal](https://discord.com/developers/applications)
-2. Then grab the token in Bot > Token > Reset Token
+3. Then grab the token in Bot > Token > Reset Token
-3. Copy the token to something (like a notepad, this will come handy later)
+4. Copy the token to something (like a notepad, this will come handy later)
-4. Open main.py and edit the string at the top labled TOKEN and it's value INSERT_BOT_TOKEN_HERE with the actual bot token.
+5. Open main.py and edit the string at the top labled TOKEN and it's value INSERT_BOT_TOKEN_HERE with the actual bot token, otherwaise you will see this when running it:
-5. Invite the bot to your server and test it by running main.py in a terminal, you should see a message called like "OriginUI Device Request Bot#5153 is ready and online!" if thats the case congrats!
-You got the bot to work!
+6. Invite the bot to your server and test it by running main.py in a terminal, you should see a message called like "OriginUI Device Request Bot#5153 is ready and online!" if thats the case congrats, you got the bot to work!